erhanersoz/JavaScript30/08 - Fun with HTML5 Canvas/README.md

 ## What I have learned?

-- I have learned to use the CanvasRenderingContext2D interface
+- I have learned to use the `CanvasRenderingContext2D` interface.

 ## Notes